kushns/terraform-provider-privx/README.md

 # Terraform Provider PrivX (WIP)

-This repository is an unofficial terraform provider for PrivX It uses v2 [privx-sdk-go](https://github.com/SSHcom/privx-sdk-go).
+This repository is an unofficial terraform provider for PrivX.
+It uses v2 [privx-sdk-go](https://github.com/SSHcom/privx-sdk-go).

 ## Supported Resources